Nancy Folbre

-Nancy Folbre (19 July 1952) is an American feminist economist who focuses on economics and the family (or family economics), non-market work and the economics of care.
+Nancy Folbre (19 July 1952) is an American feminist economist who focuses on economics and the family (or family economics), non-market work, and the economics of care work.
 She is professor of economics emerita at the University of Massachusetts Amherst.

-She served as president of the International Association for Feminist Economics (IAFFE) from 2002 to 2003, she has been an associate editor of the journal Feminist Economics since 1995, and she is also a member of the editorial board of the Journal of Women, Politics & Policy.
+Folbre served as president of the International Association for Feminist Economics (IAFFE) from 2002 to 2003.
+She has been an associate editor of the journal Feminist Economics since 1995, and is also a member of the editorial board of the Journal of Women, Politics & Policy.
 She delivered the inaugural Ailsa McKay Lecture in 2016.